MicrosoftDocs/azure-devops-docs/docs/repos/git/review-pull-requests.md

 [!INCLUDE [temp](../includes/version-tfs-2015-cloud.md)]
 [!INCLUDE [temp](../includes/version-vs-2015-vs-2019.md)]

-After you [create a pull request (PR)](pull-requests.md), send it for review by stakeholders.
+After you [create a pull request](pull-requests.md) (PR), send the PR for review by stakeholders.
 You can add required or optional reviewers to your PR.
 Required reviewers must approve the PR before it can merge.
-Teams can set [branch policies](branch-policies.md) that require a minimum number of reviewers, or specific required or optional reviewers, before PRs in protected branches can merge.
+Teams can also set [branch policies](branch-policies.md) that require a minimum number of reviewers, or certain required or optional reviewers, before PRs in protected branches can merge.

 High-quality reviews start with high-quality feedback.
 For guidelines on getting and giving good review feedback, see [Pull request feedback](about-pull-requests.md#pr-feedback).